Chamanzar/SilenceMap/README.md

 ### Installing

 You need to install the required toolboxes/software, i.e., MATLAB, CVX toolbox, EEGLAB toolbox, and FieldTrip MATLAB toolbox.
-The anonymized raw EEG dataset and MRI scans of the participants in this research are made available online on KiltHub, Carnegie Mellon University’s online data repository (DOI: XXXXXX).
+The anonymized raw EEG dataset and MRI scans of the participants in this research are made available online on KiltHub, Carnegie Mellon University’s online data repository (DOI: 10.1184/R1/12402416) [2].

 ## Running the tests